Breast Cancer Screening and Prevention

 Breast Self-Examination (BSE)

 Women aged ≥ 20 y should be informed about the benefits and limitations of BSE.
 Breast awareness should be recommended and any new breast symptoms should be promptly reported to a health professional.
 Women who choose to do BSE should be instructed in the technique at the time of their periodic health examination.
-Women can chose either to do BSE or not either regularly or irregularly
+Women can choose either to do BSE or not either regularly or irregularly

 Clinical Breast Examination (CBE)